FMFigueroa/ESP-IDF-in-CPP-/README.md

-# ESP-IDF in CPP: Hello World + Blink Led!
+# ESP-IDF in CPP: Hello World + Led Blink!

 The project **Hello World** contains one source file in C++ language [main.cpp](./core/src/main.cpp) and one header file [main.h](./core/include/main.h).
 The files are located in the folder [core](./core).

+It also has a component called GPIO inside the application module, this component controls the Led Blink, you can see more details here: [gpio.cpp](./application/gpio/gpio.cpp) and one header file [gpio.h](./application/gpio/gpio.h).

 ESP-IDF projects are built using CMake.
 The project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets